|

 Soviet Union and US during the Cold War.
 This missile could travel 225 miles at

 five times the speed of sound and a single hit could take out a city block.
+The Germans also developed a rocket-powered fighter, the ME 163 and although it

 was never put into regular service, it was the first aircraft to fly faster than